ConceptViz

 simple-sentenceconstituencyphrase-structure

-Complex Sentence with Clauses
+Complex Sentence with a Clause

 complex-sentencesubordinate-clauseCP